About

 RIIPL Algorithmic Justice Webinar Series

-The amazing Julia Stoyanovich and I sat down with Ellen Goodman, from the Rutgers Institute for Information Policy and Law, to discuss the comedic treatment of AI bias, normativity and exclusion, in the context of our 'Data, Responsibly' Comic books!
+Julia and I sat down with Ellen Goodman, from the Rutgers Institute for Information Policy and Law, to discuss the comedic treatment of AI bias, normativity and exclusion, in the context of our 'Data, Responsibly' Comic books!

 November, 2020 | Visual Essay